wanadev/obsidian-api/doc/integration-side-api.md

 ## Sending Configuration To The Application

-Finally, you can send a configuration object to the application when you declare it:
+You can send a configuration object to the application when you declare it:

 ```javascript
 var app = obsidianApp({